theonize/Currier/Gloss/Daniel/Daniel 3.md

 # Daniel 3

+8+) interesting that the believers are addressedyb worldly names

 14-15) Note the Nebbie asks a question but doesn't wait for an answer.

-15) the worldy "but if you do not"
+15) the worldly "but if you do not"

 18) the imagers' reply "but if not".